Souleymane Traore

-Souleymane Traore (July 10, 1987 – October 21, 2009) was a Guinean footballer who played for Arema Malang in the 2008-09 Indonesia Super League.
+Souleymane Traore (July 10, 1987 – October 21, 2009) was a Guinean footballer.

 Career

 Mali

 He played several years in the football competition in Mali (Malien Premiere Division) before he moved to Indonesia to play football with PSS Sleman.

 Indonesia

 He began his career in Indonesia in 2007 with the club PSS Sleman.
 In the 2008–2009 season he joined the team of Arema Malang by contributing 5 goals from 20 games.

 He ended his contract with Arema on the basis of his health before he died.